kletobias/p2022/_posts/2022-01-11-google-search-operators.md

 results relevant.
 Quotation marks do not escape the operators special meaning in the search, as I tested.
 The following all gave the exact same results.
 I tried it with a few other *price terms* to add some more qualitative evidence to my observation.
-There were no results found, that suggest that this search operator can be escaped by use of quotation marks either.<br>
+There were no results found that suggest that this search operator can be escaped by use of quotation marks either.<br>

 ```text